 - Regarding your employees: Take a fresh look at employee job descriptions and specific tasks.
 Which tasks can be done remotely?
 If your business has several locations can certain tasks be combined and addressed in just one location?
 Or perhaps this is the right time to embrace telecommuting carpooling and outsourcing solutions.

 - Regarding your customers: Can you drop-ship products directly to them from your vendors?
 Can you encourage customers to access your business via public transportation?
 Can you offer more services over the Internet?
 Can you ramp up marketing and advertising campaigns so customers continue to patronize your business and don't change their buying habits?

-- Regarding your organization’s disaster recovery program: What would happen if your company was struck by fire flood tornado or some other disaster that changes your business (and life) in the blink of an eye?
+- Regarding your organization's disaster recovery program: What would happen if your company was struck by a fire, flood, tornado, or some other disaster that changes your business (and life) in the blink of an eye?
 Are you prepared?

 A call to join the conversation:What are YOUR ideas for Creative Leadership during this transportation disaster?

 Here is a challenge for leaders not only in the Atlanta business community but throughout our nation and the world.
 Share your ideas!
 Let's combine our creativity.
 Let's think about how we can each do our part to lessen the burden of this setback on the lives of others: our employee's customers and suppliers - as well as fellow leaders whose businesses and lives have dramatically changed overnight.

 Here in Atlanta as the Phoenix rises we know we have the resilience and determination to make things better.
 That kind of spirit and resolve will pull us through this tough time.Share YOUR ideas: No matter where you live please take a moment to comment on my blog or on my LinkedIn Facebook or Twitter pages.
 Let's collaborate on Creative Leadership solutions!